Where Kirby Smart Ranks Among SEC Coaches In October Wins

 Sports betting in GA remains against the law, so there are currently no Georgia sports betting sites.
 If 2024 sees a successful push to legalize online sports betting, Georgia can expect to host several respected and experienced operators.

-Among the brands who would be highly likely to apply for a license are BetMGM, FanDuel, DraftKings, Caesars, PointsBet and BetRivers.
+Among the brands who would be highly likely to apply for a license are BetMGM, FanDuel, DraftKings Georgia, Caesars, PointsBet and BetRivers.

 There are several other companies who might apply for a license to explore the opportunities in sports betting Georgia will have to offer, including Bally Bet, Barstool, Bet365, FOX Bet, Hard Rock, SuperBook, WynnBET and Unibet.